skydoves/PowerSpinner/README.md

   }
 }

-// we must call the spinnerView.notifyItemSelected method to let PowerSpinnerView know about changed information. override fun notifyItemSelected(index: Int) {
+// You must call the `spinnerView.notifyItemSelected` method to let `PowerSpinnerView` know the item is changed. override fun notifyItemSelected(index: Int) {
   if (index == NO_SELECTED_INDEX) return
   val oldIndex = this.index